qiuqiangkong/music_transcription_MAPS/README.md

 A fully connected neural network is used for training followed [1] (implemented using pytorch).
 Log Mel frequency with 229 bins are used as input feature [2].

 ## Result
-On the test set, F value around 75% can obtained after a few minutes training.
+On the test set, frame wise F value around 75% can obtained after a few minutes training.

 ## Dataset
 Download dataset from http://www.tsi.telecom-paristech.fr/aao/en/2010/07/08/maps-database-a-piano-database-for-multipitch-estimation-and-automatic-transcription-of-music/